BST: Badminton Stroke-type Transformer for Skeleton-based Action Recognition in Racket Sports: Discussion

 \subsection{Limitations and Future Work}

 Our method has an obvious limitation: it relies on accurate hit frame detection and shuttlecock trajectory tracking models.
+Comparing between \cref{tab:comparison_ShuttleSet_25_fixed_width_strategy} and \cref{tab:comparison_ShuttleSet_25_our_strategy} shows that too much unrelated information or too little correct information to the target stroke in the inputs affects the performance, which implies the hit frame accuracy also affects the performance.
 Fortunately, these issues are expected to be resolved in the future, similar to how the transition from HAR to SAR was facilitated by advanced HPE models, which enabled SAR to perform more effectively.
 Moreover, the existing 2D shuttlecock trajectory tracking models are quite mature, and we believe that there will be more 3D tracking models in the future.

 Although this paper primarily focuses on stroke classification in singles badminton, and also experiments on tennis, the potential applicability of our method to other racket sports, such as table tennis, or even doubles, is worth exploring.